ZNLP/NCLS-Corpora/README.md

-# Datasets for our EMNLP-IJCNLP2019 paper "NCLS:Neural Cross-Lingual Summarization"
+# Datasets for Cross-Lingual Summarization

 We construct two datasets for cross-lingual summarization here: *ZH2ENSUM* and *EN2ZHSUM*.
 You can download [here]().